-Route 10 runs north and south, connecting Routes 4, 18, and 8.
+Route 10 runs north and south, connecting Routes 4, 15, and 8.
 A pavement strengthening project (GRN #30) is proposed on Route 10 between the Route 8 and 15 intersections.
 No ocean uses are within the vicinity of Route 10.

 Route 15 is a main roadway running along the east coast (Pacific Ocean) of the island, connecting Route 10 from the south to Route 1 near the Andersen AFB gate.
 A pavement strengthening project (GRN #32) and three MAP projects (GRN #46, 49 and 49A) are proposed along this roadway.
-At the area south of Andersen South, Route 15 would be realigned onto the DoD land (GRN #36) to allow construction of the Firing Range that will be located east of the existing Route 15.
+At the area south of Andersen South, Route 15 would be realigned onto the DoD land and a small area of non-DoD land (currently under GovGuam ownership) (GRN #36) to allow construction of the Firing Range that will be located east of the existing Route 15.
 Besides the DoD lands, primary land uses along Route 15 are residential and low-density residential.
 Tourist/resort uses, as well as agriculture, are located along the coastline off Route 15.
 No ocean uses are within the vicinity of Route 15.